asyml/texar/examples/distributed_gpu/README.md

+# Distributed Version of Language Model on PTB

+This is the distributed version of language model on PTB with Horovod framework.

+Compared to the single-machine version, there are a few things different:

+- Basic setting of Horovod in your codes.
+Generally, you will need in insert the horovod wrappers in appropriate portion of your codes
+    - `hvd.init()`: initialize the horovod
+    - set visible GPU list by `config.gpu_options.visible_device_list = str(hvd.local_rank())`, to make each process see the attached single GPU.
+    - `hvd.DistributedOptimizer`: wrap your optimizer.
+    - `hvd.broadcast_global_variables(0).run()` broadcast your global variables to different processes from rank-0 process.
+- Data feeding:
+    - As introduced in the [official Horovod Repository](https://github.com/uber/horovod/issues/223), you should split your dataset into shards before sending them to different processes, to make sure different GPUs are fed different mini-batch in each iteration.
+    - Because we update the global variables based on the mini-batches in different processes, we may need to adjust the `learning rate`, `batch_size` to fit the distributed settings.

 # Language Model on PTB #

 This example builds an LSTM language model, and trains on PTB data.
 Model and training are described in